About Kennebunk Town

 Jail & Inmate Records

-York County Jail in Alfred serves as the main detention facility for anyone arrested within county boundaries.
+York County Jail in Alfred is the main detention facility for anyone arrested within county boundaries.
 The facility manages booking, housing, and custody operations for inmates awaiting trial or serving shorter sentences.
 An online inmate lookup tool maintained by the Sheriff's Office allows family members and attorneys to locate individuals currently detained.
 Those wishing to visit must schedule appointments ahead of time and follow security protocols established by jail administrators.

 Maine's bail system permits posting through cash or surety bonds, with specific amounts available from the jail's administrative staff.
 Booking records are updated regularly, providing current information on recent arrests throughout York County.